basho/basho_docs/source/languages/en/riak/dev/advanced/strong-consistency.md

 definition, and so all writes to existing keys must include a context with the object (as explained in the section above).

-If you attempt a write to a non-empty key without including a s clock, you will receive the following error:
+If you attempt a write to a non-empty key without including a vector clock, you will receive the following error:

 ```ruby